Ewan Grandison

-Ewan Grandison (born 28 January 1991) is a Jamaican international footballer who plays for Memphis 901, as a midfielder.
+Ewan Grandison (born 28 January 1991) is a Jamaican former footballer who played as a midfielder.

 Career

 Grandison has played club football for Portmore United.
 Grandison scored crucial goals for Portmore United during their RSPL title winning campaign.
-In the 2016-2017 Red Stripe Premier League competition he has scored 8 goals in the league.
+In the 2016–17 Red Stripe Premier League competition he has scored 8 goals in the league.

 On 10 December 2018, Grandison signed with USL Championship side Memphis 901 FC ahead of their inaugural 2019 season.

 International career

 After playing for Jamaica youth national teams, he made his senior international debut for Jamaica in 2012.

 He was recently recalled by new coach Theodore Withmore and played in the Caribbean Cup qualifiers against Guyana and Suriname.
 He played in the friendly games versus the USA on 3 February and Honduras on 16 February 2017.